Tips and Resources for Victims of the LA Wildfires

 5. Apply for Federal and Local Aid

-If you’ve suffered loss due to the wildfires, apply for disaster assistance as soon as possible.
+If you’ve suffered a loss due to the wildfires, apply for disaster assistance as soon as possible.
 FEMA offers financial aid to cover necessary expenses and serious needs not addressed by insurance.
 You can apply online at DisasterAssistance.gov, through the FEMA smartphone app, or by calling 800-621-3362.

 In addition to federal aid, Californians can access resources via CA.gov/LAfires, which provides updates on state and local assistance, including temporary shelters, dietary aid, and financial relief programs.
 Disaster recovery centers will also open soon to offer tailored support for individuals and businesses.